Donald Trump On China Trade Deal: ‘I Don’t Think I Need It Before The Election’

 Trump added that the United States is “taking in many billions of dollars,” because China is “eating” the tariffs.

-Concluding his remarks, the president added that he has a “very amazing” relationship with China’s Xi Jinping, acknowledging however that the two countries have a “little spat.”
+Concluding his remarks, the president added that he has a “very amazing” relationship with China’s Xi Jinping, acknowledging, however, that the two countries have a “little spat.”

 China is not exactly “eating” the tariffs, as Trump often argues, according to data, which suggests that the trade war is actually hurting the American economy, according to The New York Times.